 I’ve got several books on hand waiting to be reviewed; I just need to figure out what order I want to do them in, and where to squeeze in the necessary time between parenting two crazy kids.

-I’ve been meaning to get around to the rest of Hannah Bonner’s “When” series.
-Since the titles are pretty long, I’ll just say “the Carboniferous/Permian one” and “the Triassic one” for now.
+As a fan of Hannah Bonner’s “When” series, I intend to get around to reviewing the compilation volume When Fish Got Feet, Bugs Were Big, and Dinos Dawned, which spans the Paleozoic Era through the Triassic Period.
 Speaking of the Paleozoic, I’ve also been meaning to feature a pair of books on prehistoric bugs: Paleo Bugs, a companion to the Paleo Sharks book I reviewed during Shark Week, and Bugs!
 (Explorer), a companion to The Nature Timeline Wallbook I’ve also previously reviewed.